 - The Pediatric Nurse Practitioner (PNP) is the primary care provider of health care to children and adolescents.
 PNPs conduct health promotion and child development, perform developmental and health assessment, and manage well, acutely ill, and chronically ill children and adolescents in ambulatory and sub-specialty settings.

-- Graduates are eligible to sit for certification through the American Nurses Credentialing Center (ANCC) or the Pediatric Nursing Certification Board (PCNB).
+- Graduates are eligible to sit for certification through the Pediatric Nursing Certification Board (PCNB).

 - The Adult-Gerontologic Acute Care Nurse Practitioner (AGACNP) is the principal provider of care for adults with episodic and chronic health problems across the continuum of acute care services.
 The ACNP is prepared to assume responsibility for promoting, maintaining, and restoring health to adults who are acutely and critically ill.